omoraisu/Pandemic-Z/README.md

 ### Schedule
 Time is an essential aspect of the model, and you should run each simulation for the same amount of ticks.

+## Contact me!

+For more information about this project, please email me at mgrosmaninho@hotmail.com